XinFinOrg/Open-Hackathon/README.md

 To innovate and replace existing non-efficient closed systems with more transparent, efficient system using XinFin blockchain.

 ## NOTES
-1. Participants are given complete freedom for choosing technology, programming languages etc. in the development of the application.
+Participants are given complete freedom for choosing technology, programming languages etc. in the development of the application.
-2. Problem statements are meant to be generic in order to give participants flexibility to work around.

 ## Submission Guidelines
  [Submission Guidelines](./SubmissionGuide).

 ## Open Problem Statements

 Below we have listed the problem statements which are open to all.
 In order to participate, create a proposal in the format specified & make a pull request.

-Prizes upto $10000 USD worth of XDC will be given if your solution is expected.

-## Task 1 : Change Proof of Work (PoW) Consensus in blockchain

-Too much energy consumption makes PoW consensus non practical and not suitable for real world system.
-We need to find out other innovative consensus where transaction and network remains de-centralised but without much energy consumption.
+## Task 1: Optimize delegated proof of stake (DPoS) consensus

-Restriction numbers of node make its more centralized while large number of nodes makes the system very slow.
+In DPoS, Restriction numbers of node make its more centralized while large number of nodes makes the system very slow.
-Many industry experts are trying out different consensus like DPoS.
-We need to find out innovative solution to replace PoW Consensus with other Consensus which gives more efficiency, speed and less energy consumption.
-More detail at link : https://xinfin.org/techbounty.php
+We are proposing Optimization in DPoS consensus.
+XinFin DPoS Development progress detail at: https://xinfin.org/dpos_tech_brief.php

 ### Consensus Related References